 Managerial Compensation and the Market Reaction to Bank Loans

-This Paper considers why a manager would choose to submit himself to the discipline of bank monitoring.
-This issue is analysed within the context of a model where the manager enjoys private benefits, which can be restricted by the monitor, and is optimally compensated by shareholders.
-Within this setting, we find that managers will submit to monitoring when they receive favourable private information.
-This result is consistent with event study evidence that suggests that the market has a favourable view of financing choices that increase monitoring.
+This paper considers why a manager would choose to submit himself to the discipline of bank monitoring.
+This issue is analyzed within the context of a model where the manager enjoys private benefits, which can be restricted by the monitor, and is optimally compensated by shareholders.
+Within this setting, we find that managers will submit to monitoring when they receive favorable private information.
+This result is consistent with event study evidence that suggests that the market has a favorable view of financing choices that increase monitoring.

 Keywords: Monitoring, managerial compensation, optimal contracts, banks

 Suggested Citation: Suggested Citation